Ag Research Spotlight: Mark Tucker

 “I’m excited that we’re working to develop a strategy for engaging the public in a conversation about controversial issues, helping give voice to those we serve.” -Mark Tucker, Professor of Youth Development & Agricultural Education

 The Ag Research Spotlight shines each month on an individual whose work reflects our commitment to the six strategic themes that guide Agricultural Research at Purdue.
-Our spotlight for September 2015 underscores the theme, “Utilizing molecular approaches to expand the frontiers of agriculture and life sciences.”
+Our spotlight for May 2016 underscores the theme, “Facilitating informed decision making to improve economic and social well-being.”